 PxPUn: I/O Port x Pin pull-high function control

 The PxPUn bit is used to control the pin pull-high function.
-Here the "x" is the Port name which can be A B, C or D. However, the actual available bits for each I/O Port may be different.
+Here the "x" is the Port name which can be A or B. However, the actual available bits for each I/O Port may be different.